Integralist/integralist.co.uk/content/posts/laptop-setup.md

 Or you can manually compile vim yourself:

+> [!NOTE]
-> Note: I manually compile vim as I need Python3 support baked in, which
+> I manually compile vim as I need Python3 support baked in, which
 > Homebrew's version no longer does (it used to, but not any more).
 Python3
 > support means my Python linting tools will work as expected.